 Leaked documents by ABC and Fairfax Media in 2018 revealed that Transport of NSW was considering to charge a $10 fee for acquiring a new Opal card.

-In order to tackle this situation, according to leaked documents, Transport of NSW considered charging a $10 fee for new Opal cards.
-The objective of the fee was to cover the production costs of the cards and to make up for the shortfall in revenue due to fare evasion, particularly at Sydney’s airport stations.
+With this fee, TfNSW aimed to cover the production costs of the cards and to make up for the shortfall in revenue due to fare evasion.

 The fee would have also encouraged ticketless payments, cutting retail costs to distribute and reload the Opal cards, and the costs of customer call centers.

 However, the local Government turned down the idea.
 Transport Minister Andrew Constance said Opal was the foundation of the state’s public transport system and that there were “no plans to introduce any fee for new Opal cards”.